The 17th Annual Brainwash Drive-in, Bike-in, Walk-in Movie Festival: unique independent movies in a great East Bay atmosphere

 Brainwash organizers say, “We show movies in a parking lot in Oakland.”

 The movies shown at the Brainwash Movie Festival are a great mix of original humor, experimental art movies, innovative animation, and short live-action stories with high production values.
 The moviemakers are unique and skillful storytellers, and the movies themselves pack a real punch into anywhere from 5 to 18 minutes.
-This year, we will feature a love story set in a post-global warming dystopia, a science-fiction period piece set in 1972, a six-minute Japanese historical epic comedy, and many more.
+In the past, we have also featured great features: John Law & Flecher Fleudujon’s “Head Trip” and an all-Jesus show featuring “Trailer Park Jesus”.
+Both two great, rare features!
+Not to mention our usual abundance of innovative, unique and vital shorts!

 We are also developing a broadcast pilot that includes footage filmed live at the festival.
-Stay tuned for a regular show of our short movies, held together with commentary, banter, and an as-yet confidential plot that may once and for all resolve the question: “Who is Shelby Toland?”
+Stay tuned for a regular show of our short movies, held together with commentary, banter, and an as-yet confidential plot that may once and for all resolve the question: “Who is Shelby Toland?”.
+Or maybe not!